-We believe that education in the community and environment form an essential aspect of learning, and of being able to use and apply formal learning in real contexts.
+Aurora Summerfields has a strong belief that education in the community and environment forms an essential aspect of learning, and of being able to use and apply their formal learning in real contexts.
 We actively encourage our staff teams to take class groups off-site, into towns and their local community to engage and communicate with people in shops, services and businesses.
-We deliver The Prince's Trust Award and AQA Independent Living Skills at Hanley to support the development of independence and preparation for the future.
+We will be delivering The Prince's Trust Award and AQA Independent Living Skills to support the development of independence and preparation for the future.

 No pupil is ever excluded from taking part in these activities because of their SEN or disability.
-A school nurse or other external agencies support staff training and the writing of individual care plans to support medication and other illness including allergies.
+The school nurse supports staff training if required e.g. medication and other illness including allergies.
 The accessibility policy is available on request.